Shakib-IO/FedGCN/README.md

 All experiments are conducted on a single NVIDIA 3080 GPU.

 ### Acknowledgements
-This code base is built on top of the following repositorie:
+This code base is built on top of the following repository:
 - https://github.com/yh-yao/FedGCN